JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 starting the Julia process.

-Notice, that Julia threading is applied on top of FFTW and BLAS threading in the sense that the regions parallelised by Julia threads again use parallelised FFT and BLAS calls, such that the effects are not orthogonal.
+Notice, that Julia threading is applied on top of FFTW and BLAS threading in the sense that the regions parallelized by Julia threads again use parallelized FFT and BLAS calls, such that the effects are not orthogonal.
-Compared to FFT and BLAS threading the parallelisation implied by using Julia threads tends to scale better, but its effectiveness is limited by the number of bands and the number of irreducible `k`-Points used in the calculation.
+Compared to FFT and BLAS threading the parallelization implied by using Julia threads tends to scale better, but its effectiveness is limited by the number of bands and the number of irreducible `k`-Points used in the calculation.